List of Superman & Lois characters: Lois Lane

-Lois Lane (portrayed by Elizabeth Tulloch; seasons 1-present) is a renowned journalist and Clark's wife.
+Lois Lane (portrayed by Elizabeth Tulloch; is a renowned journalist and Clark's wife.

 In season one, Lois quits her job after Morgan Edge buys the Daily Planet and start working at a local publication Smallville Gazette.

 In season two, Lois and Chrissy start to work on expanding their staff.
 Due to some sources recanting the stories written by Lois, she and Chrissy work to prove them starting with one that Lois was told about by her sister Lucy and her encounter with cult leader Ally Alston.
 Thanks to Sam, Lois works to speak with Lucy only to end up confronted by Ally Alston who claimed that Lucy sent her in her place.
 Following Ally Allston's defeat, Lois reveals to Chrissy that Clark is Superman and has a brief chat with Ally and her Bizarro counterpart.

 In season three, Lois visits Dr. Irons about what she knows about what this Earth's version of John Henry Irons did that involved Bruno Mannheim.
 Later on, Dr. Irons asks Lois to come in to do some more tests.
+Lois later reveals that she has been diagnosed with Stage 3 inflammatory breast cancer.

+In season four, Lois gets surprised that Lex Luthor has moved into the abandoned hotel across from the Smallville Gazette.
+She is among the Kents that are saddened when Doomsday returns with Superman's body while delivering his heart to Lex.
+After Sam's heart is used to revive Superman, Lois becomes Chrissy's maid of honor and helps to persuade her to delay the wedding.
+Lois' cancer treatment was later completed.
+Following Lex's defeat, Lois became an officiated minister online as she oversees the wedding of Mayor Lana Lang and John Henry Irons one year later.
+She later gets a text from Janet Olsen stating that Lex's appeal was denied and he is off to Stryker's Prison with a life sentence.
+Lois and Clark grow old together until her cancer returned.
+Before succumbing with her family present, Lois quoted "Daddy".
+When Clark dies, he is reunited with Lois in the afterlife.